Sureanu Mountains: Magical Wilderness and Holy Dacian Sites

 When it comes to biodiversity, this 38,000 hectares protected area is still so isolated that more research is needed to index all its fauna and flora species.
 Large bat colonies live in the caves from the park, and rare species of plants, lizards, vipers and butterflies populate the meadows while bears, wolves, lynx, deer and boars roam the dense forests.

-Its must-see nature attractions include the caves Cioclovina, Bolii, Sura Mica, Crivadiei Gorges and the spectacular Lunca Ponorului or Fundatura Ponorului, a meadow of unreal beauty, grazed by cows and crossed by the river Ponor on its way to the undergrounds.
-Add the the ruins of the ancient Dacian sites from Sarmizegetusa Regia, Costesti, Blidaru, Piatra Rosie and Fetele Albe, and you’ll be in an authentic wonderland.
+Its must-see nature attractions include the caves Cioclovina, Bolii, Sura Mica, Crivadiei Gorges and the spectacular Lunca Ponorului or Fundatura Ponorului, a meadow of an unreal beauty, grazed by cows and crossed by the river Ponor on its way to the undergrounds.
+Add the ruins of the ancient Dacian sites from Sarmizegetusa Regia, Costesti, Blidaru, Piatra Rosie and Fetele Albe, and you’ll be in an authentic wonderland.

 Pastoral traditions and solitude

 Your hikes in Sureanu Mountains are a great opportunity to meditate as there are few chances to see any other hikers.
 Scattered small houses, often abandoned, and sheepfolds are the only sign of human presence in sight, although you’ll probably hear the dogs barking long before you see the shepherds.
 Raising livestock and basic farming are the main occupations of the few locals, often in their old age, who live completely isolated in this scenic land from Gradistea Muncelului-Cioclovina Nature Park.

 If nature can and should make us feel happy, humble and grateful, then this is one of the very few unspoiled places where you can have all of that for yourself.
 Just remember to leave nothing behind but your footsteps.